w3c/wot/planning/ThingDescription/work-items.md

 #### Schedule for TD Deliverable

 - We will stop work big features 6 months prior to CR Transition.
 That means January 10, 2025.
 In other words, we should be done with big features by the end of 2024.
+Please see https://github.com/w3c/wot/blob/main/planning/schedule.md
 - As a result, we should indicate whether a feature is considered a big feature.
 Some notes on this:
   - The bigger the implementation impact, the more time to implement.
   - We can give something like "Story Points" to give a rough idea of the effort.